 Antibody staining in 20 different cancers is summarized by a selection of four standard cancer tissue samples representative of the overall staining pattern.
 From left: colorectal cancer, breast cancer, prostate cancer and lung cancer.
 An additional fifth image can be added as a complement.
 The assay and annotation is described here.
 Note that samples used for immunohistochemistry by the Human Protein Atlas do not correspond to samples in the TCGA dataset.

-For each cancer, the fraction of samples with protein expression level high, medium, low, or not detected are provided by the blue-scale color-coding (as described by the color-coding scale in the box to the left).
-The length of the bar represents the number of patient samples analyzed (max=12 patients).
+For each cancer, color-coded bars indicate the percentage of patients (maximum 12 patients) with high and medium protein expression level.
+The cancer types are color-coded according to which type of normal organ the cancer originates from.
+Low or not detected protein expression results in a white bar.
+Mouse-over function shows details about expression level and normal tissue of origin.
 The images and annotations can be accessed by clicking on the cancer name or protein expression bar.
 If more than one antibody is analyzed, the tabs at the top of the staining summary section can be used to toggle between the different antibodies.
-The mouse-over function displays additional data for the features in the staining summary view.

 Weak to moderate cytoplasmic staining in all malignant tissues.

 Gene information from Ensembl and Entrez, as well as links to available gene identifiers are displayed here.
 Information was retrieved from Ensembl if not indicated otherwise.